daos-stack/daos/docs/QSG/build_from_scratch.md

 ### openSUSE

-For openSUSE, the following command should be executed:
+For openSUSE, the following command should be executed as root or via sudo:

 ```bash
 $ ./utils/scripts/install-leap15.sh